Tuesday, September 20, 2016

 Thursday, September 15, 2016

-NBC News: John F. Kennedy on Meet The Press Through The Years
+NBC News: John F. Kennedy On Meet The Press Through The Years

 John Kennedy, was perfect for NBC's Meet The Press, because he was so quick.
 The people there liked him and knew that he could not only answer their questions, but wanted to do it and answer them with depth.
 Very similar to Bill Clinton or Barack Obama, he was very quick off the cuff and could answer questions with humor.
 Meet The Press liked interviewing him, because he was likable, popular, well-known and very funny.
 The 1950s was a fascinating time and JFK was in Congress the whole time as the country was dealing with the Cold War, post World War II economic boom, the early days of the civil rights movement and even American women starting to make important impacts out of the home in the American economy.
 Meet The Press had female anchors and questioners.
 There were women in Congress like Senator Margaret Chase Smith and many others.
 Jack Kennedy was in his thirties and early forties during this decade and had a great future ahead of him if he wanted it.
 Which is why Meet The Press loved having him on.